 Instructions

-- Drizzle the olive oil into a gallon-size zip-top plastic bag and place the dough in the bag.
-Refrigerate overnight or up to 2 days.
+- Drizzle the olive oil into a gallon-size resealable plastic bag and put the dough into the bag.
+Seal bag and refrigerate overnight, or up to 2 days.1 tablespoon olive oil

 - Heat the oven to 400°F and place a baking sheet in the oven.

-- Flour your work surface and turn out the dough.
-Divide it into 4 equal pieces and shape each piece into a ball.
+- Place the dough on a lightly floured work surface.
+Divide it into 4 equal pieces (see note) and shape each piece into a ball.

-- Flatten the pieces and shape them into a teardrop shape.
+- Flatten the pieces and shape them into a traditional teardrop shape or into an oval, about 4 inches wide and 8 inches long.
 You can stretch and press them by hand or use a rolling pin.
-You’re looking for a shape that’s about 4 inches wide at the widest part and about 8 inches long.
+It's okay if the naan is irregularly shaped.

 Nutrition